jjatria/cpran-www/docs/plugins/utils/index.md

 which needs to be of the form `baseXXXXX`, in which each `X` character will be replaced with a random one using a single character from the `"a1"` character set as defined in [@rndstr](#rndstr).
 The template must have _at least_ three random placeholders at the end.

+If no valid template is provided, no action will be taken and the returned string will be `--undefined--`.
 If the template is the empty string, `"tmp.XXXXXXXXXX"` will be used as a default.

 The name of the directory is stored in `.return$`, and the directory is created automatically.

+#### mktempfile: template$
+{: #mktempfile }

+    @mktempfile: "somefileXXXXXX"
+    assert fileReadable: mktemp.return$

+Similar to [@mktemp](#mktemp), bu this procedure creates temporary files.
+The interface for both procedures is exactly the same.

 #### zeropad: number, length
 {: #zeropad }